 You might wonder why there is so much French in a Russian novel?
-And why does Levin seem to get so heated up about it in Part 3, Chapter 10?
-Well, right up until the 20th century, French was the language of the Russian Court.
+And why does Levin seem to get so heated up about it?
+Well, right up until the 20th Century, French was the language of the Russian Court.
 It represented good breeding and education, and it was the language of political and philosophical discussion.
 So not knowing French would have been a huge social disability to a member of the aristocracy or anyone who hoped to be part of high society in Moscow or Petersburg.

 In Part 8 of Anna Karenina, we see this huge movement of guys traveling south to fight for the Slavic cause.
 (The Slavs are a European ethnic group, by the way.)
 We get into what exactly this means in our "Detailed Summary: Part 8, Chapter 1" so we won't repeat it all here.
 Suffice it to say that "the Slavic Question" is the latest political fad.
 All of that stuff Koznyshev was spouting about educational reform is so last year for these guys.
 Now, all anyone can talk about is the oppression of the Serbs by the Ottoman Turks.